robinsonmc/shearer-data/README.md

 in ./new_saved_features_11_subjects.

 ## 3b.
 Run from raw data
-You can easily modify Run.py to call the get_the_feature_plots function with the following flags set True:
+You can optionally modify Run.py to call the get_the_feature_plots function with the following flags set True:
 * extract_metadata
 * segment_and_extract_features